-- requiring additional documents to complement those which are required for face-to-face clients; - development of independent contact with the client and other third parties responsible for the source of funds or company registrations etc.; - third party introduction; or - requiring the first payment to be carried out through an account in the client's name with bank situated in a country or territory listed in Appendix C to the Handbook.
+- 110. A prescribed business must ensure that it takes adequate measures which include one or more of the following: - requiring additional documents to complement those which are required for face-to-face clients; - development of independent contact with the client and other third parties responsible for the source of funds or company registrations, etc.; - third party introduction; or - requiring the first payment to be carried out through an account in the client's name with a bank situated in a country or territory listed in Appendix C to the Handbook.